Business & Operations

 How does ShopBroker protect buyers and sellers?

 Every transaction uses an authorize-and-capture payment model.
 The buyer's payment method is authorized at checkout but not charged until the item is delivered or pickup is confirmed.
 If the transaction is cancelled, the authorization is voided with no charge.
-Both Stripe and PayPal provide additional dispute resolution processes.
+PayPal and Stripe each provide additional dispute resolution processes on their side.

 Is ShopBroker regulated?

 ShopBroker operates as a marketplace platform under Canadian law.
-Payment processing is handled by regulated payment providers (Stripe and PayPal).
+Payment processing is handled by PayPal and Stripe, both regulated payment providers.
 The company complies with PIPEDA (federal privacy law), CASL (anti-spam legislation), and the Ontario Consumer Protection Act.